Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 I. Two people per team:

-1 task: Mark points on the coordinate plane and connect them sequentially:
+1 task: Mark the points on the coordinate plane and connect them sequentially:

 II.
 Leading: algebra can be applied to non-mathematical fields.
 For example, you can graphically depict proverbs and sayings.

-Let's take the proverb: "As it comes around, it will respond."
-Two axes: “acoustic axis” – horizontally, and vertically – “response axis”.
-The response is a whoop.
+Let's take the proverb: “As it comes around, so it will respond.”
+Two axes: the “hook axis” – horizontally, and vertically – the “response axis”.
+The response is equal to a whoop.
 The graph will be the bisector of the coordinate angle.

 You are invited to depict proverbs:

-Answer: 7 cells one of the half shafts
+Answer: 7th grade – one of the semi-axes,

-8 cells is the point of intersection of the coordinate axes.
+8th grade – point of intersection of coordinate axes.

 III.
 One person per team.